 Diagnosing shoulder pain begins with a visit to a physician who will examine the injured shoulder and take a medical history specific to the pain or injury.
-Given all the muscles and joints and possible sprains, breaks or tears, and the fact that symptoms are similar in many conditions, Dr. Carpenter advises seeing a physician with shoulder experience.
+Given all the muscles and joints and possible sprains, breaks or tears, and the fact that symptoms are similar in many conditions, Dr. Shah advises seeing a physician with shoulder experience.

-“With every deeper level of specialization, you reduce your time to diagnosis,” she explains.
+“With every deeper level of specialization, you reduce your time to diagnosis,” he explains.
 “Shoulder specialists see shoulder injuries all the time and know the questions to ask about the type, frequency and severity of pain.
 That, along with a physical exam, allows us to quickly tell you what might be wrong, or if you need further testing such as MRI or X-ray.”

-“I see many patients who only come when the pain is so severe they can’t sleep anymore,” she says.
+“I see many patients who only come when the pain is so severe they can’t sleep anymore,” he says.
 “That’s waiting too long.
 There are things we can do for faster relief and a better outcome.